×

 Cooking ESL Lesson Plans: 5 Food-related Activities

 Everyone likes talking about food, but how do you bring that into the classroom?
+If your ideas are only half-baked, you might need a little help.

-With these fun activities, you’ll learn how to teach your students all the essential language they need to know for talking about cooking and preparing food—plus, take a look at three example cooking ESL plans to help inspire your own lessons.
+With these fun activities, you’ll learn how to teach your students all the essential language they need to know for talking about cooking and preparing food.
+Plus, take a look at three example cooking ESL plans to help inspire your own lessons.

 1. Describing Food

-This is a vocabulary building exercise that introduces students to adjectives related to food and gives them a chance to use them.
+This is a vocabulary-building exercise that introduces students to adjectives related to food and gives them a chance to use them.

 To set the theme, ask your students to describe different foods.
 There are several ways you can do this, depending on the size and ability of your class.
 Here are some of them: